Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Introduction

 where $\beta$ is the phase coefficient and $H$ is the absolute magnitude.
 The reduced magnitude is related to the apparent magnitude, $m$, through

 In Eq. \ref{Eq:2}, $r$ is the Sun-object distance and $\Delta$ is the observer-object distance (both in astronomical units).
-The linear model is well-suited for TNOs because, although we are close to the opposition effect regime, the changes in the phase curves are well-described by a linear behavior and significant departures tend to happen at very low-$\alpha$ \citep[$\lesssim0.1$ deg,][]{verbiscer2022PSJ}.
-The data used in this work spans a range $\alpha\in(0,2)$ deg.
+The linear model is well-suited for TNOs because, although we are close to the opposition-effect regime, the changes in the phase curves are well-described by a linear behavior and significant departures tend to happen at very low-$\alpha$ \citep[$\lesssim0.1$ deg,][]{verbiscer2022PSJ}.

 Multi-filter phase curves were analyzed for a few objects: \cite{rabino2007AJ} studied the phase curves of a sample of TNOs in the VBI filters detecting a large range of variation of the phase coefficients (between slightly negative up to 0.3 - 0.4 mag deg$^{-1}$) and a possible wavelength dependence on the phase coefficients of some objects, but they did not explore the multi-filter nature of their results population-wise in depth.
 Similarly, \cite{ofek2012ApJ} searched for TNOs in the Sloan Digital Sky Survey (SDSS) images, presenting the phase curves in the $g$ and $r$ filters for 13 objects, but without going further into the analysis. \cite{ayalaloera2018MNRAS} made the first systematic analyses of colors obtained from phase curves in two filters: $ H_V-H_R$, dubbed as absolute color.
-The authors looked for correlations with several physical-chemical information, finding only one strong correlation: $ H_V-H_R$ and $\Delta\beta=\beta_V-\beta_R$, indicating that bluer colors at opposition become redder with increasing $\alpha$.
-In comparison, redder colors undergo the opposite effect.
-Interestingly, this behavior was confirmed for asteroids in the visible and the near-infrared ranges \citep{alvarezcandal2022,alvarezcandal2025}.
+The authors looked for correlations with several physical-chemical information, finding only one strong correlation: $ H_V-H_R$ and $\Delta\beta=\beta_V-\beta_R$, indicating that bluer colors at opposition become bluer with increasing $\alpha$, while redder objects become even redder.
+Interestingly, this behavior was confirmed for asteroids in the visible and the near-infrared ranges \citep{alvarezcandal2022,alvarezcandal2025}\footnote{In these works, the statement is wrongly put as blue (red) at opposition becomes redder (bluer) with increasing phase angle.
+Note, however, that the results are not affected by the statement itself because these were data-driven.}.